-I received a Bachelor of Arts degree in Economics with Mathematics and a Master of Philosophy (MPhil) in Economics from the University of Ghana.
-I also obtained an MS (Finance) from Pace University, New York, and an MS (Statistics) from Montclair State University.
-Before I came to the United States, I taught mathematics in the high school in Ghana for some time, after which I went to work with the Ghana Statistical Service.
+Daniel Abuabasa received a Bachelor of Arts degree in Economics with Mathematics and a Master of Philosophy (MPhil) in Economics from the University of Ghana.
+He also obtained an MS (Finance) degree from Pace University, New York, and an MS (Statistics) degree from Montclair State University.
+Before coming to the United States, Daniel taught mathematics in the high school in Ghana for some time, after which he went to work with the Ghana Statistical Service.
 Currently, he is a SpED/Mathematics teacher at the Malcom X Shabazz High school in Newark, New Jersey.
 Eager to improve upon his methods of mathematics teaching, he enrolled as a part-time candidate in the Ph.D (Mathematics Education) Program at Montclair State University.
 Marveled at how different culture groups approach the learning of mathematics in the classroom, Daniel decided to explore how culture can be employed to interpret mathematics performance of high school students.

 Adam is a doctoral candidate and earned his bachelor’s and master’s degrees in mathematics.
 He went to West Liberty University for his bachelor’s and West Virginia University for his master’s.
 He currently teaches full-time and is a part-time student.
 His research interests include student understanding of topological concepts, cultural diversity in mathematics education, and technology use in education.